cjpark-sapcsa/chatgpt-sap-aoai/README.md

 pip install -r requirements.txt
 Set up your environment variables: Create a .env file in the root directory of the project, and add the following environment variables:

-AZURE_KEY: Your Azure API key
+- created a dedicated Azure Functions with a needed service plan (Basic/Free)
+- Deploy from your local project to Azure Functions

-Odata_URL: Your SAP connection string to ES5 Odata
+Azure Bot connection to Teams
+- code  (see the EchoBot.cs)
+- open the Teams channel within AzureBot.

 ## Code Overview
 The main components of the code are:

-main.py: This is the main script that runs the bot.
+main.py: This is the main script that runs the process query.
 It uses the OpenAI API to process user queries and returns the appropriate responses.

-__init_.py: This script is responsible for connecting to the SAP system and fetching product data.
+__init_.py: This script is responsible for connecting to the SAP system and fetching product data to HTTP trigger to AzureBot..

 ## Conclusion